I Can't Help It (Bananarama song)

-"I Can't Help It" is a song by English girl group Bananarama from their fourth studio album, Wow!
+"I Can't Help It" is a song by the English girl group Bananarama from their fourth studio album, Wow!
 (1987).
 It was released on 28 December 1987 as the album's third single, except in the United States, where it was the second single (following "I Heard a Rumour"), and Australia, where it served as the fourth single (after "I Want You Back").
 The track was co-written and produced by the Stock Aitken Waterman (SAW) trio.
 The single peaked at number 20 in the UK singles chart, number 27 on the Australian ARIA chart (where it was released in August 1988), and number 47 on the U.S. Billboard Hot 100.